"

 • Briefly describe the management of type 1 diabetes mellitus

 Type 1 diabetes mellitus (T1DM) is an autoimmune disease, making up <5% of all diabetes diagnoses.
-There is somewhat of a genetic component to T1DM as research has demonstrated that certain genes are recognized to increased susceptibility to the development of diabetes.
-Similarly, current research suggests that environmental triggers also play a role in development of T1DM along with genetics: colder climates, preceding viral infection, and diet during infancy.
+There is somewhat of a genetic component to T1DM as research has demonstrated that certain genes are recognized to increase susceptibility to the development of T1DM.
+Similarly, current research suggests that environmental triggers also play a role in development of T1DM alongside genetics: colder climates, preceding viral infection, and dietary patterns during infancy.

 T1DM involves loss of beta cells from the pancreas resulting in no insulin production.
-T1DM have insulin receptors on all tissues and these receptors work fine.
-A combination of genetics and environmental triggers causes the body’s immune system to recognize beta cells as a pathogen and, as a result, the body eliminates the beta cells.
-Because of this progression, T1DM usually manifests in childhood or early adulthood, earning the alternate name “juvenille diabetes”.
+T1DM patients have insulin receptors.
+A combination of genetics and environmental triggers causes the body’s immune system to recognize beta cells as foreign and, as a result, the body eliminates the beta cells.
+This is a progressive condition, which culminates in lack of beta cells and consequently lack of insulin production.
+T1DM usually manifests in childhood or early adulthood, earning the alternate name “juvenille diabetes”.
 However, adults can develop T1DM.
 Thus the current name “Type 1: insulin-dependent diabetes” is more accurate.

-Figure 7.4 Pathology of T1DM – Upper panel: the immune system attacks the beta cells leading to a loss of insulin production.
+Pathology of T1DM – Upper panel: the immune system attacks the beta cells leading to a lack of insulin production.
 Lower panel: there is no insulin (purple triangles) circulating in blood.
 Images created by Sarah Perkins under a CC BY NC license

 T1DM causes hyperglycemia – Since there is no circulating insulin (purple triangles), the insulin receptors (blue) on tissues are not stimulated.
 Thus there is nothing to stimulate glucose receptors (green) to allow glucose (gold hexagons) to enter the tissues.
 As a result, the cells are deprived of glucose and glucose stays in the blood causing hyperglycemia.
 Images created by Sarah Perkins under a CC BY NC license

-Histologically, pancreatic tissue will be affected in Type I diabetes.
-Immunological destruction of beta cells in the islets will result in hyaline tissue being laid down to replace the missing beta cells.
-However, all other tissues will look normal as both the insulin and glucose receptors are unaffected.
+Histologically, pancreatic tissue will be affected in T1DM.
+Autoimmune destruction of beta cells in the islets results in hyaline tissue being laid down to replace the missing beta cells.
+However, all other tissues will look normal as both the insulin receptors and glucose transporters are unaffected.

 DHPLC Specimen PATH 425-125 – hyalinization of the islets of Langherhans; pancreatic tissue with H&E staining.
 Created by Jennifer Kong licensed under All rights reserved.